SteveRan/NMEA2TCP/README.md

 6 Run NMEA2TCP.py and pass in the serial port name as an argument e.g. python NMEA2TCP.py COM13

-7 Once started NMEA2TCP should display the serial port and TCP port number
+7 Once started NMEA2TCP should display the serial port, TCP port number and 'Awaiting connection'

-8 Run u-center and open the GPS (Reciver>Connection>Network Connection) and enter "tcp://localhost:54321"
+8 Run u-center and open the GPS (Receiver>Connection>Network Connection) and enter "tcp://localhost:54321" (or the IP and portnumber for a remote connection e.g. tcp://192.168.0.37:54321)

-9 NMEA2TCP should now show the stream of messages going between Traquito and u-center
+9 NMEA2TCP should now show the stream of messages going between Traquito and u-center. u-center should start showing activity.